spinach/spinach.github.com/_posts/2016-11-15-opening-keynote-going-serverless.md

 ---
 {% include JB/setup %}

+## TL;DR
+- Serverless: Function-as-a-service.
+We remove host instance and application process.
+We're kept with just operations
+- At Netflix: you build it, you run it.
+Prefer iteration over Big Bang.
+- Chaos Engineering: Run crazy monkey that randomly kills services

+## Full Version

 Serverless is truly facinating, and will shake up the way we do things.

 - Back to 1996, Servers were inside the office of the company offering the web service.